 We had an FBI undercover agent watching all of this.

-And yet that didn't stop 18 months later, knowing all the corruption existed, Cyfious from granting approvals for Vladimir Putin to take over 20% of America's uranium and the uranium one deal, and then the kickbacks to the Clintons, and then the understanding we don't even have enough uranium, we shouldn't be exporting any uranium.
+And yet that didn't stop 18 months later, knowing all the corruption existed, CFIS from granting approvals for Vladimir Putin to take over 20% of America's uranium and the Uranium One deal, and then the kickbacks to the Clintons, and then the understanding we don't even have enough uranium.

 We're not talking about that.

-We're not even we still have to go back now that we know that the fix was in for Hillary Clinton.
+We're not even, we still have to go back now that we know that the fix was in for Hillary Clinton.

 We still got to go back with the email server scandal.

-We still have the whole unmasking, well, first surveillance, the lack of proper protocol and minimization of Americans and spying on Americans.
+Well, first, surveillance, the lack of proper protocol and minimization of Americans and spying on Americans.

 But if an American is caught up in that call, once you see the American's not a traitor, well, you're supposed to minimize what that person says.

-And when you write up a report, you don't mention who that person is, but then we had a person unmasked a day basically by the Obama administration in an election year to destroy Donald Trump's chances to win.
+But then we had a person unmasked a day, basically, by the Obama administration in an election year to destroy Donald Trump's chances to win.

 It's an unholy alliance between the media in this country and all things anti-Trump and pro-Democrat.